philzook58/philzook58.github.io/_posts/2024-12-16-knuckle_lemma.md

 The lemma calls return `GoalCtx` objects so that you can see what the system wants at each point interactively in Jupyter.

 You can also record these for blog posts which is nice.
-It is annoying to record these things in Coq, lean, etc. There are systems for it (Alectryon, maybe other lean blogging stuff?) but it isn't super mainstream.
+It is annoying to record these things in Coq, lean, etc. There are systems for it ([Alectryon](https://github.com/cpitclaudel/alectryon), isabelle has nice stuff, maybe other lean blogging stuff?) but it isn't super mainstream.

 A cute syntax is to put the steps into list parens `[]`.
 This let's you structure it using python syntax, and record the intermediate states for when I want to show the intermediate goals in a blog post like this.
 The walrus `:=` also let's you record your introduced variables inline.
 Max bernstein showed me a similar pythony list trick for embedded compiler DSLs.
 It's nice.
 There is no magic there though, and you don't have to do it if you don't want to.

 These proofs steps internally record breadcrumbs about the actual knuckledragger kernel proof inside the `Lemma` object, which is discharged when you call `l.qed()`.
-I believe this is also true in Coq, lean etc that `qed` actually does the non trivial work of actuall checking your proof term in those systems.
+I believe this is also true in Coq, lean etc that `qed` actually does the non trivial work of actually checking your proof term in those systems.

 Here is a slightly different proof by cases. `auto` just discharges the current goal via `z3`